 Burr sat fairly high on the list of top prospects in the Diamondbacks’ system going into his 2016 campaign.
 He dominated the Short-Season A Northwest League in 2015, striking out 21 in just 14.1 innings.
 Burr was stingy with the baserunners, too, posting a 0.837 WHIP during that stint before being promoted to the Cougars, who play in the Midwest League.
-His low WHIP and high strikeout trend continued there, with 0.915 and 12.8 K/9 numbers, respectively.
+His low WHIP and high strikeout trend continued there, with 0.915 and 12.8 SO/9 numbers, respectively.

 Coming into 2016, then, Burr was in a favorable spot to keep accelerating through the system and have a realistic shot at contributing in the Diamondbacks’ bullpen by 2018.
 However, injuries this season that restricted his appearances to mostly May and June slowed his progress significantly.

 Upon returning, Burr struggled through just 21 innings with the Cougars.
-His numbers of the previous season reversed themselves, and his WHIP ballooned to 1.476 while the K/9 rate plummeted to 7.7.
+His numbers of the previous season reversed themselves, and his WHIP ballooned to 1.476 while the SO/9 rate plummeted to 7.7.
 His 0.46 ERA of 2015 shot up to 5.14 in 2016.

 In the midst of these struggles, Burr recognized some of the cause for this flip in his performance, citing the need to get his body into throwing shape after missing so much time early in the 2016 season.